 Cecily Nisbet received a BS in hotel management from Cornell University after growing up in the hotel business in Hawaii.
 For the past fifteen years she has worked in alumni relations and fundraising for various organizations, including Harvard and Cornell universities.
 She is the chair of the board of Kidzu Children's Museum in Chapel Hill.
 She relocated to Chapel Hill from Cambridge, Massachusetts three years ago so her husband could begin working for the Ackland Art Museum.
 They have two young children.

-The associate director for Communication and Instructional Design directs strategic marketing initiatives to support the full range of the Center's programs and services—credit, noncredit, and conference center—and oversees development of all promotional and instructional materials, with particular emphasis on online course design and implementation.
+The director for Communication and Instructional Design directs strategic marketing initiatives to support the full range of the Center's programs and services—credit, noncredit, and conference center—and oversees development of all promotional and instructional materials, with particular emphasis on online course design and implementation.

 Tyler Ritter has twenty-five years of experience in marketing and strategic communication design.
 She has worked with the Friday Center's department for communication and instructional design since 2004.
 Prior to joining the Center, she held senior leadership positions in several regional advertising agencies.
 Tyler obtained her BA in speech communication from UNC-Greensboro.
 In 2010 she earned a graduate certificate in technology and communication from UNC-Chapel Hill's School of Journalism.

-The associate director for Credit Programs for Part-time Students oversees all aspects of the Center's credit-granting programs and services, including oversight of key academic programs such as Carolina Courses Online, Part-time Classroom Studies, and Self-paced Courses.
+The director for Credit Programs for Part-time Students oversees all aspects of the Center's credit-granting programs and services, including oversight of key academic programs such as Carolina Courses Online, Part-time Classroom Studies, and Self-paced Courses.

 Tim Sanford has over thirty years of experience working in the fields of institutional research and continuing education.
 He has worked at the Friday Center since 2002 and has been affiliated with UNC-Chapel Hill since 1976.
 Tim also serves as an adjunct associate professor at UNC's School of Information and Library Science.
 He earned his PhD in higher and adult education from UNC-Chapel Hill and his AB in chemistry from Gettysburg College.
 He serves on the board of directors for the Association for Continuing Higher Education.